 Game mechanics refer to the formal systems that define rules and gameplay.
 Rules delineate what players can and cannot do.
 According to Plass et al. (2011, p.
 11), "game mechanics are therefore a means to guide the player into particular behaviors by constraining the space of possible plans to attain goals."

-2.2 Engagement (Fun)
+2.2 Engagement

 Engagement is crucial for a game's success.
 Players will likely continue playing only if they find the game enjoyable (Moore, 2016; Fullerton, 2024).
 Schuytema (2007, p.
-8) identifies four elements of fun:
+8) identifies four elements of enjoyment:

 Receptiveness refers to the player's mindset, as a distracted or frustrated individual is unlikely to enjoy playing.